tamjid-ahsan/Housing-price-prediction/README.md

 Then they can observe a substantial improvement of their house value.

 <h1 style ="background-color:green; color:white"> Appendix </h1>

+## Where to find notebook

+Notebook accompanying this analysis can be found in in the root of the repository named `student.ipynb`.
+A pdf version is also there.
+For the detailed one with additional work check `student_detailed.ipynb`.
+Presentation for this is also in the root named `presentation.pptx` with a pdf version `presentation.pdf`.
+All the data is inside `/Data/` folder, labeled appropriately.

 ## Next Steps